ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/cli_code.md

 1. Get the code

-   From your command-line, import the example:
+   After the installation of Mbed CLI is complete, import the example by opening a command-line shell and entering:

    ```console
    $ mbed import https://github.com/ARMmbed/mbed-os-example-blinky